 Thursday Partly cloudy.
 Medium (50%) chance of showers in the north, slight (20%) chance elsewhere.
 The chance of a thunderstorm in the afternoon.
 Light winds becoming NE/SE 15 to 20 km/h in the evening then becoming light in the late evening.

 Friday Partly cloudy.
 Medium (40%) chance of showers in the north, most likely in the morning and afternoon.
 Near zero chance of rain elsewhere.
 The chance of a thunderstorm in the north in the afternoon and evening.
 Light winds.

-Saturday Sunny.
-Winds E/SE 15 to 20 km/h tending S/SE during the morning then tending NE/SE during the afternoon.
+Saturday Partly cloudy.
+Slight (30%) chance of a shower.
+Light winds becoming SE 15 to 20 km/h during the morning then tending E during the day.

 Capricornia Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||22||26||70%||1-5mm||Nil||ESE 15||80||ESE 19||77|